DavidMacT/ARTop/README.md

 The directory variables require the FULL PATHS in order to work properly, e.g. `/home/folder/input_folder` and not just `input_folder`.

-`Topology` means that you want to run the topological calculations (not in uppercase).
+`Topology` means that you want to run the topological calculations.

 `Cutoff` is the minimum magnetic field strength that you wish to consider for the topological calculations.
 This value is measures in Gauss.

 `Sampling` determines the resolution at which you perform the topological calculations.
 A value of 1 means that you include all the pixels in the calculation.
 A value of 3 means that you down sample the number of pixels by a factor of 3.

-`Remove downloaded images` allows you to delete all the downloaded magnetograms.
-Copies of these files (in a different format) are created, so the information in these files is not lost.
+`Remove downloaded images` allows you to delete all the files in the input folder.

 `Registered email` is required for downloading SHARP magnetograms from JSOC (http://jsoc.stanford.edu/).
 To register your email, see http://jsoc.stanford.edu/ajax/register_email.html.
 YOU MUST REGISTER YOUR EMAIL BEFORE YOU CAN RUN ARTop.

-`Keep tar file` The FITS files are downloaded in a tar file and then extracted.
-The code automatically deletes the FITS files after they have been processed, but setting this option to `True` will keep the tar file in the input directory.
-Setting it to `False` will delete the tar file and its associated files.
-The extracted FITS files are deleted for either option.

 Once you have selected values for all the variables in `read_data.txt` and saved it, you can run the code by
 typing: